The Amazing Race 27: Contestants

 After the season aired, Kelsey & Joey got engaged during their interview on Home and Family, and eventually married on August 25, 2017.
-On January 22, 2020, they both appeared on an episode of CBS's Let's Make a Deal while Kelsey was pregnant with their son.
+On January 22, 2020, they both appeared on an episode of CBS's Let's Make a Deal while Kelsey was pregnant with their older son.

-On May 25, 2016, Kelsey & Joey and Tiffany & Krista appeared on an Amazing Race-themed primetime special episode of The Price is Right.
+On May 25, 2016, Kelsey & Joey and Tiffany & Krista appeared on an Amazing Race-themed primetime special episode of The Price Is Right.

-On November 1, 2017, Krista DeBono appeared as the pit stop greeter for Leg 2 of HaMerotz LaMillion 6, the Israeli version of The Amazing Race, at Times Square in New York City.
+On November 1, 2017, Krista DeBono appeared as the Pit Stop greeter for Leg 2 of HaMerotz LaMillion 6, the Israeli version of The Amazing Race, at Times Square in New York City.

 Justin & Diana appeared on season 30 in attendance at the starting line.

 On March 1, 2020, Alex Manard appeared on an episode of Discovery Channel's Naked and Afraid and lasted the full 21 days in the Amazon rainforest of Yasuni, Ecuador.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.